-In 1971, Brüning moved to Munich where he studied political science and economics as well as the Spanish and Portuguese.
+In 1971, Brüning moved to Munich where he studied political science and economics as well as Spanish and Portuguese.
 In 1975, he passed the Court Translator’s State Examination for Spanish in Germany.
 Brüning then began taking freelance translation work, which earned him enough money to visit Hong Kong with a classmate in 1980.
-Being encouraged by a lecturer who taught him Portuguese at the university, he took this opportunity to also visit Macau for the first time.
+Being encouraged by a lecturer who taught him Portuguese at the university, he took this opportunity to also visit Macao for the first time.

 In 1981 he graduated with a master’s degree in political science from the Ludwig Maximilian University (LMU), after which Brüning moved to Hong Kong to work for the German-Japanese joint venture Carl Zeiss Pentax, which helped set up Televisão de Macau (TDM) in the early 1980s.

 Brüning made his official entry into journalism in 1984.
 He started working for Jornal Va Kio, editing book translations and writing the occasional news story.
-In the same year, he was invited to become the Macau correspondent for United Press International (UPI), which he describes as leading him into “real journalism”.
+In the same year, he was invited to become the Macao correspondent for United Press International (UPI), which he describes as leading him into “real journalism”.

-“UPI’s Macau correspondent had resigned just as negotiations between the Chinese and the Portuguese were starting to bloom.
+“UPI’s Macao correspondent had resigned just as negotiations between the Chinese and the Portuguese were starting to bloom.
 They needed someone to cover this, and so I ended up being offered a job at one of the world’s biggest news agencies,” he recalls.
 “If this hadn’t happened I think I may have ended up back in Germany, as I had the opportunity to start a PhD at the University of Munich.”

-A few years later Brüning became the Macau correspondent for the Hong Kong Standard and also worked a short time for Bloomberg.
+A few years later Brüning became the Macao correspondent for the Hong Kong Standard and also worked a short time for Bloomberg.
 Later he moved to the Eastern Express, returning to the Standard in the early 1990s, before moving to Reuters and then the South China Morning Post in the mid-1990s.

 “The boy had been attacked by rats, leaving bite wounds on his arms and shoulders.
 I visited him at hospital several times and talked to the doctors and nurses,” he recalls.
 “The story made the front page of Hong Kong Standard several times.
 It was the only English media that covered the incident.”
 Much to his relief, the baby was later adopted by a Swedish couple, who named him Nicholas.

-Being a Macau correspondent for overseas media made Brüning realise there was a growing need for a local English-language publication.
+Being a Macao correspondent for overseas media made Brüning realise there was a growing need for a local English-language publication.
 Resigning from his position in 2002, he launched The Macau Post Daily with three like-minded friends.